mvslovers/brexx370/docs/source/installation.rst

     The patch can be found on: http://prycroft6.com.au/vs2mods/index.html#zp60034

+    This patch is already applied in TK5 and MVS/CE!

-Make sure that dataset `BREXX.V2R5M1.INSTALL` is not already catalogued from a previous run.
+Make sure that dataset `BREXX.<version>.INSTALL` is not already catalogued from a previous run.
 It is the recommended dataset name and will be created during the receiving process of RECV370.

 .. important:: If a previous version of this dataset name is still
     catalogued, the new version ends up as not catalogued: with a `NOT CATLG 2` message!
 The Job output does not reveal by a ccod.
-Any later job which is accessing `BREXX.V2R5M1.INSTALL` will use the old version of the dataset.
+Any later job which is accessing `BREXX.<version>.INSTALL` will use the old version of the dataset.

 Installation